MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

 )

 #figure(
-  caption: [An example of how lined lists are allocated in memory.],
+  caption: [An example of how linked lists are allocated in memory.],
   placement: none,
   image("../images/linkedlist.drawio.png"),
 )

 The diagram above compares how linked lists and arrays store their data in main memory.
 In the diagrams above grey blocks are unallocated memory while green blocks are allocated memory.

-As you can elements in an array are stored next to each other in main memory this means that they have a good cache locality and when one element of the array is accessed it as well as other elements in the array are likely to be cached thus allowing for faster access and a faster execution of the program.
-Looking at the linked list on the other hand the elements are not next to one another and therefore have a bad cache locality so if the data at address 10 is accessed it is unlikely that any other data of the array will be cached alongside which will slow down the execution of the program as whenever the another element of the linked list is fetched the CPU will first experience a cache miss and have to retrieve the data from main memory.
+As you can see, elements in an array are stored next to each other in main memory this means that they have a good cache locality and when one element of the array is accessed it as well as other elements in the array are likely to be cached thus allowing for faster access and a faster execution of the program.
+Looking at the linked list on the other hand the elements are not next to one another and therefore have a bad cache locality so if the data at address 10 is accessed it is unlikely that any other data of the array will be cached alongside which will slow down the execution of the program as whenever another element of the linked lists is fetched the CPU will first experience a cache miss and have to retrieve the data from main memory.
 On top of that linked list usually require more memory as every data element needs to store the data (or a pointer to the data) as well as a pointer to the next element which on 64 bit operating systems is usually 8 bytes so even if the elements were next to each other as with an array due to the increased size of each element less elements would be able to fit in the cache at once.

 This all should be kept in mind when developing a memory allocator as efficiently storing the data can lead to massive gains in performance.

 == Memory Alignment

 Alignment refers to the restriction that certain data types or memory addresses must adhere to specific boundaries, such as 4-byte or 8-byte alignments, depending on the system architecture.
 Memory allocators must allocate memory to specific alignment.
-This is done to improve performance but also because in some cases it is a requirement by the processers architecture.
+This is done to improve performance but also because in some cases it is a requirement by the processor's architecture.

 Modern processors are designed to access memory in aligned chunks, typically corresponding to the system's word size e.g. 8 bytes on a 64 bit system.
 Misaligned memory access can lead to increased CPU cycles, as the processor may need to issue multiple memory requests to retrieve a single piece of data @drepper2007every.
-For example if an 8 byte piece of data is stored from memory address 13 to 20 in the systems memory and it is a system with an 8 byte word size the CPU will need to do two fetches, one from 8 to 15 and from 15 to 23. it will then after that need to combine the retrieved memory.
-This is much more expensive than just getting the data from an aligned memory address as that would only required one fetch with no data manipulation.
+For example if an 8 byte piece of data is stored from memory address 13 to 20 in the system's memory and it is a system with an 8 byte word size the CPU will need to do two fetches, one from 8 to 15 and from 15 to 23. it will then after that need to combine the retrieved memory.
+This is much more expensive than just getting the data from an aligned memory address as that would only require one fetch with no data manipulation.

 #figure(
   caption: [An example of what misaligned memory looks like.],